jferrherz/jferrherz.github.io/_publications/2025_paper_a.md

 ---
 title: "On the Role of Profits-Wages Ratios in the Determination of the Long-Run Behavior of International Relative Prices"
 collection: publications
-category: working_papers
+category: manuscripts
 permalink: /publications/2023_wpaper_b
 excerpt: 'This paper presents a reconstruction and evaluation of the theory of international relative prices (IRP) based on the theory of ‘real competition’.'
 date: 2024-03-05
-venue: 'Centro Sraffa Working Papers'
+venue: 'Revise & Resubmit: Review of Keynesian Economics'
 #slidesurl: 'http://jferrherz.github.io/files/2024_slides_paper_a.pdf'
 paperurl: 'http://jferrherz.github.io/files/2024_wpaper_b.pdf'
 citation: 'Ferrer, Jacobo; Martínez-González, Adrián; Torres-González, Luis Daniel (2024). &quot;On the Role of Profits-Wages Ratios in the Determination of the Long-Run Behavior of International Relative Prices&quot; <i>Centro Sraffa Working Papers</i>, n.
 67.'